 Several different approaches can be used in family therapy, many of which are highly successful.
 This type of therapy can help with family conflict, communication, understanding one another, personal mental health conditions, and more.

-Sometimes, a person may see more than one therapist and may attend therapy in more than one format.
+Sometimes, a person may see more than one therapist and may attend other therapies in more than one format.
 Therapy could be once a week, twice a week, once every two weeks, or of a different frequency, depending on a person’s needs.

 For example, a person could see a therapist weekly for a period of time, then determine at a certain point that every other week would be a better fit.
 Alternatively, they could go through a patch where they have more to address or need extra support and decide to see their therapist more frequently.